khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/color.md

 ## Interactive states

 Color changes can be used to emphasize user actions.
 When used, they must be combined with other visual feedback.
-For example, `:focus` color changes are normally accompanied with our standard focus ring.
+For example, `:focus` color changes are normally accompanied with a focus ring.

-Generally in light UI:
+Typical state changes (light UI):

-- `:hover` colors become one step darker than the color at rest.
+- `:hover` a color becomes one step darker than at rest.
-- `:focus` colors become one step darker, matching `:hover` colors.
+- `:focus` a color becomes one step darker, matching `:hover` color.
-- `:active` colors become an additional step darker (two total).
+- `:active` a color becomes an additional step darker (two total).

-  <figure-img label="The primary confirm button has a `$blue-500` background color, the hover and focus states have a `$blue-600` background color, and the active state has a `$blue-700` background color.
-These color changes are combined with other visual feedback to communicate information about the interactive state." src="/img/color-interactive.png"></figure-img>
+  <figure-img alt="Example button state color changes" label="A primary confirm button example with a `$blue-500` fill at rest (1), a `$blue-600` fill for hover and focus (2, 3), and a `$blue-700` fill when active (4).
+The color changes are combined with other visual feedback (cursor, focus ring) to communicate information about the interactive state." src="/img/color-interactive.png"></figure-img>
 - Where there are not enough steps to follow this pattern, prioritize `:hover` and `:focus` becoming a step darker.

 ## Accessibility